-In episode 65, Stacey brings in several guests to discuss preparing students to take those big, standardized tests that students around the world take to certify their language ability, a practice that comes some benefits but also some challenges.
+In episode 65, Stacey brings in several guests to discuss preparing students to take those big, standardized tests that students around the world take to certify their language ability, a practice that comes with some benefits but also some challenges.
 We will revisit some previous episodes, and hear from two guests that are new to the podcast, Savas Savides, an educational consultant in Greece, and Dongbing Zhang, a PhD student in Australia who has also taught English in China.

 We welcome feedback, resources, and diverse perspectives on this topic!
 To contribute to the conversation started here, leave us a voicemail or send a text message to (629)888-3398.
 Or you can follow us on Twitter @weteachlang or use this contact form to send us an email.